fmhy/edit/docs/feedback.md

 * *"Great site!
 It's so useful, I now know about a lot more apps and such.
 Definitely made my life easier!"*

 * *"I want to express my sincere appreciation for the wiki of useful resources.
 It has proven to be an invaluable source of information, providing a wide range of knowledge on various topics.
 The well-organized and comprehensive nature of the wiki has been instrumental in aiding my research and learning.
 I am truly grateful for the effort and dedication that has gone into curating and maintaining such a valuable repository of knowledge.
 Thank you for this exceptional resource."*

+* *"I'm not kidding when I say my quality of life would be SO.
+MUCH.
+LOWER. if it wasn't for the people running this thing, as well as the people running all the tools we get to use.
+I seriously pray we get at least several more solid years of this style of internet."*

 * *"Amazing stuff.
 Spent almost whole day browsing this and I got introduced to tons of great software.
 Thank you!!"*